AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/observation-norelevantfinding-1-search.md

-Sech parameters have not been defined.
+Search parameters have not been defined.